 The program is designed for undergraduates in good standing who are beyond their first year in the College.
 It will be of particular interest to Neuroscience and Psychology majors, though students of all majors are welcome to apply.
 Students who complete this program will then be welcome to enroll in the winter and spring quarters of the Neuroscience major sequence on campus (Cellular Neurobiology and Systems Neuroscience).
 Students who are majoring in Neuroscience will be required to complete the autumn quarter course of this sequence (Fundamentals of Neuroscience), either before or after participating in the Paris program.
 While the program stipulates no minimum grade-point average, an applicant’s transcript should demonstrate that they are a serious student who will make the most of this opportunity.
 Because the sequence is taught in English, there is no language prerequisite, although students are encouraged to take French on campus before the program begins.

-To discuss the Paris: Neuroscience program and the possibility of participating in it, please contact Dana Currier.
+To discuss the Paris: Neuroscience program and the possibility of participating, please contact Kylie Poulin.